sophcheng/dandelio/README.md

     <img style="width: 100px;" src="assets/images/elioIcon.png" alt = "Mascot Elio.">
 </div>

-A simple drawing/writing site, where you can make and (e)mail "postcards" to your friends.
+A simple drawing/writing site, where you can make and (e)mail "postcards" to friends!
 My attempt at bringing back letter writing, down to the (very pixelatedly wobbly) brushstroke!

 > (Work in Progress)